galaxyproject/galaxy-hub/content/news/2023-09-18-gcb-2023/index.md

 <img src="paul_poster.png" width="500" height="500">
 </p>

+During the poster sessions, we also had the chance to meet Dr. Anne Hartebrodt and learn about Time shifting computation to reduce the carbon emissions of software.
+This technique is particular interesting for the galaxy project, in order to improve our environmental footprint.
+Thanks to the contact we made during GCB, Anne will preset her work during the European galaxy days [EGD](https://galaxyproject.org/events/2023-10-egd/egd/).

 On the third and last day; we had more keynotes and very interesting other talks sessions, as shown in the [programme](https://gcb2023.de/Programme/_/Programm_GCB_2023%20-%2007.09.2023.pdf).
 Before closing the conference they annonced the winning poster, and we made it again with the Foodborne project, we won the best poster award, where I got a free conference fee for GCB 2024 in Bielefeld.

 <twitter tweet="1702282717381996985"></twitter>